tlapinsk/byte-data-insights/README.md

 **Key Takeaways**
 Below are some key takeaways from this portion of the assignment:

-- Over time, as more data is added to the `purchases` table, we will be able to see trends over time.
+- As more data is added to the `purchases` table, we will be able to see trends over time.
 For example, how do things fluctuate month to month?
 Does seasonality make a difference in purchasing behavior?
 - The `product_info` table serves as a very small example of extensibility from the `purchases` table.
 If we were to setup a data warehouse, I would imagine there being a whole range of tables that extended insights from the `purchases` table.
 The design diagram and tables with dotted outlines (see above) help illustrate this
 - The tool does not feel complete.
 As this is a small assignment, there is a lot of room for improvement.
 See the **Potential Improvements** section for more details
 - The chart generated at the end of the notebook is a small taste of what could be a larger dashboard.
 This would allow business users to track KPIs and the like.
 See below for the chart since it seems that GitHub did not load it properly.